AI-Training-Projects/conda_compare_iTables_utility/README.md

-# **Visually Compare Two Environments Using Interactive Dataframes - PROD VERSION**
+# **Visually Compare Two Environments Interactively using iTables
+***PROD VERSION***

 ## Project & Work Product Description:

 This Jupyter Notebook provides a tool to visually compare two Python environments using interactive dataframes.
 It leverages the `iTables` package for interactive table displays and the `packaging` module for comparing package versions using Semantic Versioning.
+It uses the Pandas `Styling` package to highlight specific cells based on rules determined by the programmer.

 ### Features
 - **Interactive Dataframes**: Uses `iTables` for interactive grid displays.